-- D. The Council will also require planning obligations to mitigate any adverse impact from a development.
+- D. The Council will continue to secure planning obligations through legal agreements (S106 Agreements) for the delivery of on-site affordable housing in line with Policy 11 'Affordable Housing (Strategic Policy) '. - E. The Council will also require planning obligations to mitigate any adverse impact from a development.
 In the first instance this mitigation should be on-site.
-If on-site mitigation is not feasible then a financial contribution will need to be secured towards appropriate off-site measures. - E. The Council will continue to secure funding from development through the borough Community Infrastructure Levy (CIL), and collect on behalf of the Mayoral CIL.
+If on-site mitigation is not feasible then a financial contribution will need to be secured towards appropriate off-site measures. - F. The Council will continue to secure funding from development through the borough Community Infrastructure Levy (CIL), and collect on behalf of the Mayoral CIL.
 The borough CIL will be used to fund local strategic infrastructure in the borough.